Skip to main content

 The Dichotomy of Growth Hormone Action on Insulin Signaling

 To understand how GHS can improve metabolic health, one must first dissect the biphasic effects of growth hormone itself.
 Acutely, a pulse of GH has insulin-antagonistic effects.
 It stimulates lipolysis in adipose tissue, leading to an increase in circulating free fatty acids (FFAs).

 These FFAs compete with glucose as a fuel source in skeletal muscle and the liver, a phenomenon described by the Randle Cycle.

-This increase in FFAs can lead to the accumulation of intracellular lipid metabolites (like diacylglycerol or DAG), which can activate protein kinase C (PKC) isoforms that phosphorylate and inhibit key proteins in the cascade, such as Insulin Receptor Substrate-1 (IRS-1).
-This leads to a temporary state of insulin resistance, which is a normal physiological process designed to preserve glucose for the brain during periods of fasting (like overnight sleep).
+This increase in FFAs can lead to the accumulation of intracellular lipid metabolites (like diacylglycerol or DAG), which can activate protein kinase C (PKC) isoforms that phosphorylate and inhibit key proteins in the insulin signaling cascade, such as Insulin Receptor Substrate-1 (IRS-1).

 The beneficial, long-term effects are mediated primarily by Insulin-Like Growth Factor 1 (IGF-1).
-The GH pulse stimulates the liver to produce IGF-1. has a molecular structure similar to insulin and can bind, albeit with lower affinity, to the insulin receptor.
-More importantly, it binds to its own receptor (the IGF-1 receptor), which activates a signaling cascade that overlaps significantly with the insulin signaling pathway, including the activation of PI3K/Akt.
+The GH pulse stimulates the liver to produce IGF-1.
+IGF-1 has a molecular structure similar to insulin and can bind, albeit with lower affinity, to the insulin receptor.

-This activation promotes glucose uptake via the translocation of GLUT4 transporters to the cell membrane in muscle and fat cells.
 Therefore, the pulsatile release of GH creates a delayed but sustained increase in IGF-1, which exerts insulin-sensitizing effects that counterbalance the acute, transient insulin-antagonistic effects of the GH pulse itself.

 How Do Peptides Modulate Cellular Energy Sensing Pathways?

 Peptide protocols utilizing a combination like CJC-1295 and Ipamorelin are designed to perfectly orchestrate this delicate temporal balance.
 The protocol induces a sharp, clean pulse of GH at night.
-This initiates the beneficial of and triggers the subsequent rise in IGF-1.
+This initiates the beneficial lipolysis of visceral fat and triggers the subsequent rise in IGF-1.
 The metabolic benefits arise from the net effect of these processes over a 24-hour cycle.

-The reduction of (VAT) is a critical component.
+The reduction of visceral adipose tissue (VAT) is a critical component.
 VAT is a highly metabolically active and inflammatory tissue.
 By promoting the breakdown of this specific fat depot, peptides like Tesamorelin and the CJC-1295/Ipamorelin combination reduce the secretion of inflammatory adipokines (like TNF-α and IL-6) and decrease the chronic FFA flux that contributes to systemic insulin resistance.
-Clinical trials with Tesamorelin in HIV-infected patients with lipodystrophy have provided clear evidence for this, demonstrating significant reductions in VAT accompanied by improvements in triglyceride levels.

 Table of Clinical Findings on Peptide-Mediated Metabolic Changes